Unknown secrets of Japan – and leaving on a big boat!

 I had the chance to meet Adam who's known about the Saga for years.
 We went out for dinner and he asked if I would mind speaking to his students at Shibuya Senior & Junior High School.
 No problem!
 My pleasure!
 It became my public speaking engagement number number 91.

 It has been a busy week.
 A lot has been going on behind the curtains as usual.
 Getting onboard a ship like the “ALS Vesta” does not just happen but has been in the works for some time.
 I have also been working towards a few things which I can hopefully reveal to you soon.
 Thomas said that he was surprised to see the reality of the Saga.
 He even commented on that he was insure if I enjoyed it at all.
 I do enjoy elements of the Saga but there is overall way too much obligation and I wish that the workload was less.
 I could carve out some of the time consuming elements.
 I could stop blogging.
 I could close down social media or update it less frequently.
 I could stop as Goodwill Ambassador of the Danish Red Cross.
 I could stop giving interviews.
 I could stop doing public speaking.
 I could meet with less people.
 I could lower the bar and demand less from myself.
 Sometimes it feels like I should.
 The Saga would be vastly different though and I would eventually reach home with far less.
 As it is now the Saga is incredibly rich on material and content.
-Not so much financially though…however I have noticed that a lot of people have thrown a dollar or two at the Patreon account which was created.
+Not so much financially though…however I have noticed that a lot of people have thrown a dollar or two at the Sagas Patreon account.
 Thank you for your generosity!!!
 It is much appreciated :)

 This wall is one of many like it at the Imperial Palace in Tokyo.
 I have seen something quite similar in Peru at Machu Picchu.